global-strategies-llc/global-strategies-site/content/pages/about.md

   tech experience that is hard to come by in Montana.

-  It might be that our shared work experience which first brought us together as a team.
+  It was our shared work experience which first brought us together as a team.
   However, it is our shared trust and respect between us that made us great co-workers and even better friends.
 It is this shared bond of mutual respect and trust that sets us apart from other folks and allows us to deliver amazing results because we function as a tight-knit unit where we only provide exceptional results.

   Leo \~ Tor \~ Shane ~ Niels